cbitstech/PG2CSV/readme.md

 * Psycopg 2 or higher - This package enables Python to connect to a PostgreSQL Server.
 Installation instructions can be found [here](http://initd.org/psycopg/docs/install.html#installation).

-###Creating subject information file
+###2.
+Creating subject information file

-Create a tab-separated values (TSV) containing the following columns:
+Create a tab-separated values (TSV) file containing the following columns:

 **Column 1**: Subject's arbitrary ID - This will be used as the name of the folder containing each subject's data.